 John Wilson and his wife Fanny (nee Clifton) moved to Ilkeston after their marriage at Greasley in December 1845.

-By 1860 John was trading in East Street and by 1871 the couple had moved the business to 111 Bath Street — and then into Station Road.
+By 1860 John was trading in East Street (house 3) and by 1871 the couple had moved the business to 111 Bath Street — and then into Station Road.

-Blidworth-born ironworks labourer John (not William) Osbourne or Osborne married Maria Horsley, daughter of James and Charlotte (nee Severn) in 1840.
+Blidworth-born ironworks labourer John Osbourne or Osborne married Maria Horsley, daughter of James and Charlotte (nee Severn) in 1840.
 The family came from Riddings to Ilkeston about 1852.
+In December of that year daughter Lucy was born in the town, when John was described as ‘a dyer’.
+(Lucy will later ‘reappear’ in Bath Street).

-The Derby Mercury of 1859 described John as a night watchman at the Carrier’s works.
+The Derby Mercury of 1859 described John as a night watchman at the Carrier’s works, when he was the victim of a violent assault by two drunken ‘visitors’ from Heanor.

-The family can be found at White’s Yard in Bath Street in 1861 where John is a dyer and scourer.
+The family can be found at White’s Yard in Bath Street in 1861 where John was still a dyer and scourer.

-By 1865 the family was at 3 East Street and on the 1871 census John is described as ‘engine driver at works’.
+By 1865 the family was at 3 East Street and on the 1871 census John was described as ‘engine driver at works’.

-Wright’s Directory of 1874 also lists him as a dyer of 3 East Street.
+Then Wright’s Directory of 1874 lists him once more as a dyer of 3 East Street.

-He died in East Street in February 1880, aged 61
+He died in East Street in February 1880, aged 61, when he was described as ‘an engine worker’.

 In the following year Kelly’s Directory records Mrs. Maria Osborne, dyer of 3 East Street, and she was there until her death in 1886.